iamakchavan/Paradox/README.md

 1. Create an account on [ElevenLabs](https://elevenlabs.io)
 2. Navigate to Voice Lab and create a custom voice
 3. Copy your API key and Voice Agent ID
-4. Add them in the Paradox settings dialog
+4. Add them in the Paradox settings dialog under the "ElevenLabs" tab
+5. Click "Paradox Live" in the top navigation to access the voice interface
+6. Use the Start/Stop buttons to control voice conversations
-5. Use the voice agent through the "Paradox Live" interface
+7. Monitor connection status and voice activity through the visual interface

+The voice agent features:
+- Real-time voice input and response
+- Visual feedback for connection status
+- Speaking/listening state indicators
+- Automatic reconnection handling
+- Custom voice settings (stability and similarity boost)
+- Error handling and status messages

 ## Contributing